spithash/SatNOGS-live-data/README.md

 SatNOGS Status and live information via API call written in python

 ## Installation
-Just rename or copy configuration.ini-dist to configuration.ini and replace 'YOUR_API_KEY_GOES_HERE' with your API key
+Just rename or copy configuration.ini-dist to configuration.ini and replace 'YOUR_API_KEY_GOES_HERE' with your API key (without the '')

 ### Python Requirements
 * pandas